- OC History

 In 1878, heroes took up residence.
 The U.S. Life-Saving Service, an ancestor of today's Coast Guard, established a station here.
 Their mission: to venture out in stormy seas and rescue shipwreck victims.
 The second station, built in 1891, is now the Ocean City Life-Saving Station Museum, enshrining Ocean City's history and saluting the brave men who worked here.

-In 1900, the first boardwalk was constructed.
+As for the history of the Ocean City, Maryland boardwalk: In 1900, our first wooden walkway was constructed.
 Trimper's Amusements opened shortly after.
 Unlike today, however, the boardwalk wasn't a year-round fixture.
 The boards were actually taken up in the winter, and stored until the following spring!

-The 20th century brought a dramatic separation and some vital connections.
+Ocean City’s inlet history is just as interesting.
 In August of 1933, a powerful storm ripped open a new channel from the bay to the ocean.
-Engineers made the inlet permanent, and with its new harbor, Ocean City became one of the east coast's premier sport fishing destinations the White Marlin Capital of the World.
+Engineers made the inlet permanent, and with its new harbor, Ocean City became one of the east coast's premier sport fishing destinations–the White Marlin Capital of the World.

 And what railroads did for Ocean City vacations in the 19th century, bridges accelerated in the 20th.
 In 1952, the Chesapeake Bay Bridge offered quick, direct access from Baltimore and Washington.
 In 1964, the Chesapeake Bay Bridge/Tunnel opened a direct connection to the Virginia Tidewater region.
 In a few short years, Ocean City, Maryland, established itself as the favorite resort for visitors from all over the eastern seaboard.

 In other words, there's never been a better time to visit us than right now.
-Whether it's a vacation, a wedding, a guys' or girls' getaway, or a weekend of golf or fishing, the best time to visit Ocean City is ASAP!
+So make a little history yourself, with a trip to Ocean City, Maryland!